Local-global principles for homogeneous spaces over some two-dimensional geometric global fields: Notations and preliminaries

-\emph{Assumptions.} In the sequel, we will be considering homogeneous spaces of a connected linear group $G$ with geometric stabilizer $\bar H$ satisfying the following hypothesis:
+In the sequel, we will be often considering homogeneous spaces of a connected linear group $G$ with geometric stabilizer $\bar H$ satisfying the following hypothesis:

-\begin{rem} Note that assumption \eqref{eq hyp}, although it seems quite restrictive, is satisfied by every homogeneous space under a connected linear $K$-group with connected stabilizers, up to replacing the ambient group conveniently (cf.~\cite[Lem.~5.2]{Borovoi96}).
-Actually, this is the same hypothesis used by Borovoi in \cite{Borovoi96}. \end{rem}
+This is the same hypothesis used by Borovoi in \cite{Borovoi96}.
+In particular, since for connected $\bar H$ we have that $\bar H^\torf=\bar H^\tor$ is abelian, the following result follows immediately from \cite[Lem.~5.2]{Borovoi96}.

+\begin{pro} Let $Z$ be a homogeneous space of a connected linear group with connected geometric stabilizers.
+Then $Z$ is a homogeneous space of a connected linear $K$-group $G$ with geometric stabilizer $\bar H$ satisfying \eqref{eq hyp}. \end{pro}

 Let $Z$ be a homogeneous space under a linear connected $K$-group $G$ with geometric stabilizer $\bar H$.
-Following \cite[\S2]{DLA}, we associate to $Z$ a gerb $\cal M_Z$ and an injective morphism of gerbs $\cal M_Z\to\underline{\mathrm{TORS}}(G)$, where $\underline{\mathrm{TORS}}(G)$ denotes the trivial gerb of $G$-torsors under $G$.
-The gerb $\cal M_Z$ is known as the \emph{Springer class} of $Z$ and can be seen as a class in a certain non-abelian 2-cohomology set associated to the geometric stabilizer $\bar H$.
-It corresponds to the obstruction to being dominated by a principal homogeneous space of $G$ (i.e.~the class is neutral if, and only if, such a dominating torsor exists).
+Following \cite[\S2]{DLA}, we associate to $Z$ a gerbe $\cal M_Z$ and an injective morphism of gerbes $\cal M_Z\to\underline{\mathrm{TORS}}(G)$, where $\underline{\mathrm{TORS}}(G)$ denotes the trivial gerbe of $G$-torsors under $G$.
+The gerbe $\cal M_Z$ is known as the \emph{Springer class} of $Z$ and can be regarded as a class in a certain non-abelian 2-cohomology set associated to the geometric stabilizer $\bar H$.
+It corresponds to the obstruction for $Z$ to being dominated by a principal homogeneous space of $G$ (i.e.~the class is neutral if and only if such a dominating torsor exists).
 See \cite{DLA} for more details.